$tt^{*}$ Geometry of Modular Curves: Physics of the Cusps

 and $\mathrm{gcd}(l,N)=1$.
 These are integrable models with a $\mathbb{Z}_{N}$ symmetry generated by $\sigma: z\rightarrow z + \frac{2\pi i}{N}$ and $N$ vacua, provided the periodic identification $z \sim z+2\pi i$.
 The symmetry acts transitively on the critical points, which are given by the condition $e^{Nz}=1$.
 In the UV limit these theories tend to $\sigma$-models over abelian orbifolds of $\mathbb{CP}^{1}$.
 These are known to be asymptotically free theories with central charge $\hat{c}=1$ \cite{rif10}.
 The $tt^{*}$ equations in canonical form are the Toda equations in \ref{toda} with vanishing $\beta$.
 Indeed, in this limit the unique non trivial homology operator is $A=\sigma^{N}$ and the $U(1)$ charges defining the solution can depend only on $\alpha$.
 Since $U(1)$ is broken by the superpotential to $\mathbb{Z}_{N}$, it is clear that the generators of the two symmetry groups have a common basis of eigenstates.
 Let us first consider the case of $\alpha=0$.
 A basis of $U(1)$ eigenstates in the chiral ring can be generated with the operators $e^{-z}, e^{z}$.
 Since the superpotential must have R-charge $1$, these have respectively charge $\frac{1}{l}$ and $\frac{1}{N-l}$.
 Given that $e^{-lz}= e^{(N-l)z}$ in the chiral ring from the vacua condition, we find that the set of eigenstates split in two `towers'

 with $U(1)_{V}$ charges

 Approximately, we can say that the theory splits in two, with a set of operators dominant on the other one according to how we take the limit.
 We complete the basis by adding the identity $I$ and $e^{-lz}$, which have respectively charge $0$ and $1$.
 Near the critical point these two operators correspond to a unique marginal degree of freedom which gets a logarithmic correction to the scaling \cite{rif10}.
 We point out that in this language the Galois group acts directly on the $U(1)$ charges with the map $l\rightarrow al$ and puts in relation the solutions of the different $\hat{A}_{N-1}$ models.
-To see that the set of charges is invariant under this map, we have to use the chiral ring condition $e^{Nz}=1$.
-The operatorial equality $e^{-kz}=e^{(N-k)z}$ for an integer $k$ implies the equivalence $\frac{k}{l} = \frac{N-k}{N-l}$ at the level of the corresponding charges.
-Moreover, in the chiral ring we have also the periodicities $k \sim k+N$ and $l \sim l+N$.
-So, according to these relations we can recast all the charges above as $q_{k}=\frac{k}{l}$, $k=0,...,N-1$, and write $\frac{k}{l}=\frac{ak}{al}=\frac{k^{\prime}}{al}$, $k^{\prime}=0,...,N-1$, with $k^{\prime}= ak$ mod $N$.\\ We can include the dependence from the angle $\alpha$ by multiplying the basis above by $e^{\frac{\alpha}{2\pi}z}$.
+To see that the set of charges is invariant under this map we have to use the chiral ring condition $e^{Nz}=1$.
+The operatorial equality $e^{-kz}=e^{(N-k)z}$ for a generic $k \in \mathbb{Z}$ implies the equivalence $\frac{k}{l} \sim \frac{N-k}{N-l}$ at the level of corresponding charges.
+In general, the integer $k$ and the co-level $l$ are periodic of $N$ in the chiral ring.
+So, one can recast all the charges above as $q_{k}=\frac{k}{l}$, $k=0,...,N-1$ and write the action of the Galois group as $q_{k}\rightarrow\frac{k}{al}$.
+The relation $\frac{k}{l}=\frac{ak}{al}\sim\frac{k^{\prime}}{al}$, with $k^{\prime}= ak$ mod $N$, shows that the set of charges is left invariant by this map.\\ We can include the dependence from the angle $\alpha$ by multiplying the basis above by $e^{\frac{\alpha}{2\pi}z}$.
 In this way the operators have the correct eigenvalues under $\mathbb{Z}_{N}$ when $\alpha \neq 0$.
 The $U(1)$ charges as functions of the angle are